Click on images to see larger versions and to read the original magazine text, when available.

-Note that in each of the fashion prints shown, the lady carries a riding crop.
-This prop was likely a convention used to easily identify a costume as a riding habit, since similar styles were used for carriage and traveling costumes.
+Note that in each of the fashion prints shown, the lady carries a riding crop, which was a required accessory.
+When riding side saddle, a lady needed the crop in her right hand to cue her horse, as she did not have a leg to do that on the right, as both legs were held on the left side of the saddle.
+In prints, the crop helped to easily identify a costume as a riding habit, since similar styles were used for carriage and traveling costumes.
 As a matter of fact, riding habits sometimes doubled as traveling costumes, as the sturdy fabric held up well over the dusty roads.
 The magazine commentary accompanying Figure 5 says the habit can be “happily adapted for travelling.”
 It is possible that a different skirt, without the long train, would be substituted for a long carriage ride.

 Prints from the first decade of the century almost never mention the designer of the habit.
 But throughout the 1810s, more designers are specifically named.
 Figure 4 from 1812 cites “Mr. S. Clark of Golden Square.”
 But in most cases, a female dress-maker is mentioned, such as the ubiquitous Mrs. Bell.
 It is likely that as riding habits became more feminine and more elaborately ornamented that the male tailor no longer seemed the appropriate designer.
 Since female dress-makers had been tailoring short, close-fitting spencer jackets and pelisses for some years, it must not have been that great a leap to create a riding habit.